Naftali Bennett: Foreign policy

 King Mohammed VI of Morocco sent a special congratulatory letter to Prime Minister Bennett upon his taking office.
 Bennett responded that he would "work to reinforce Israeli-Moroccan relations in all areas".
 Israel and Morocco restored diplomatic relations on 10 December 2020, as part of the Israel–Morocco normalization agreement involving the United States, which at the same time recognized Morocco's sovereignty over the disputed territory of Western Sahara.
 In August 2021, the two parties agreed to enter formal diplomatic relations, and to open embassies in Tel Aviv and Marrakesh respectively.

 That month, Bennett made his first visit to the United States, where he met Secretary of State Antony Blinken, Secretary of Defense Lloyd Austin, and AIPAC CEO Howard Kohr.
 He subsequently met President Joe Biden on 27 August 2021.
-In this meeting, Bennett described Israel's strategy against Iran as "a death by a thousand cuts" or "lingchi".
+In this meeting, Bennett described Israel's strategy against Iran as "a death by a thousand cuts".

 On 27 September, Bennett addressed the general assembly of the United Nations in his first speech there.
 He talked about fighting the COVID-19 pandemic and combatting political polarization.
 In addition, Bennett denounced Iran's alleged state-sponsored terrorism, which he argued brought harm not only to Israel but also to many countries in the Middle East.
 He warned of Iran's efforts to acquire nuclear weapons, stating that Israel would not allow it.